dudung/kuno/README.md

 # note
-note in android with markdown, mathjax, mermaid, ..
+write a note in android with markdown, mathjax, mermaid, .. and save it to github

 ## journey
 + use [gitjournal](https://github.com/GitJournal/GitJournal) &rightarrow; can not control modification date